-Let’s say you earn $50,000 per year, and you invest 10% of it – $5,000 per year.
-In a blended portfolio of stocks and bonds, earning an average annual rate of return of 7%, you’ll have just about $1 million by the time you’re 65.
+Let’s say you earn $50,000 per year and invest 10% of it – $5,000 per year.
+In a blended portfolio of stocks and bonds earning an average annual rate of return of 7%, you’ll have just about $1 million by the time you’re 65.

-The key to investing your way to $1 million is to start early, and to do it each and every year.
+The key to investing your way to $1 million is to start early, let compound interest do its thing, and do it each and every year.

 The higher the percentage of your income you can devote to savings and investing, the sooner you’ll be a millionaire.

 In the example above, I showed how you could become a millionaire by investing 10% of your income for 40 years.
-But if you gradually increase that percentage to 15%, 20% and even 30%, the sooner you’ll reach millionaire status.
+But if you gradually increase that percentage to 15%, 20%, or even 30%, the sooner you’ll reach millionaire status.

 Aspiring millionaires don’t save and invest like everyone else.
 No, they go MUCH higher.
 It’s how so many become millionaires well before reaching retirement age.

 I just mentioned a portfolio with an average annual rate of return of 7%.
 That’s based on a portfolio mix of approximately 60% stocks and 40% bonds.
 But it’s possible to do even better.

 The average annual rate of return on stocks has been right around 10% for the past 90 years.
 While you should include fixed-income investments, like bonds, the largest allocation needs to be in stocks or other high-yield investments if you want to become a millionaire.